dwmkerr/tripweather/README.md

 v0.2

 - [ ] feat: weather icon is link to details on Merry Sky
-- [ ] feat: pinned/favourite locations
+- [ ] feat: pinned/favourite locations, use AirBnB trips as an example of UI
 - [ ] feat: activity select in navbar
 - [ ] feat: save search details
 - [ ] feat: share button offers link to share